Did you know that Starbucks employees have worn their iconic green aprons since 1987?

 Being a coffee master isn’t an easy task.
 Before they earn this title, baristas need at least one year of work experience at Starbucks.

-In addition, baristas have to get special recommendations from their senior managers to apply for the coffee master program.
+Additionally, baristas must obtain special recommendations from their senior managers to apply for the coffee master program.

-The program is basically a course where baristas learn the specifics of the coffee-making profession.
+The program is essentially a course that teaches baristas the specifics of the coffee-making profession.
 There’s a lot of theoretical and practical knowledge involved, such as:

 • Coffee brewing and preparation.

-• Understanding how different temperatures affect the coffee taste.
+• Understanding how different temperatures affect the taste of coffee.

 • Recognizing different aromas of coffee.